dbuenzli/rresult/README.md

 Rresult is an OCaml module for handling computation results and errors in an explicit and declarative manner, without resorting to exceptions.
-It defines a result type and combinators to operate on these values.
+It defines combinators to operate on the `result` type available from OCaml 4.03 in the standard library.

-Rresult has no dependency and is distributed under the BSD3 license.
+Rresult depends on the compatibility `result` package and is distributed under the BSD3 license.

 Home page: http://erratique.ch/software/rresult
 Contact: Daniel Bünzli `<daniel.buenzl i@erratique.ch>`